PicConnnect/PicConnect_Frontend/README.md

 - TomTom Map Integration: Photos are displayed on a map using the TomTom API, allowing users to visualize the photo locations.

+- Search: Users can search by the image title.

 ## Technologies Used

 - React JS: The frontend is built using React to create a dynamic and responsive user interface.